UEC European Track Championships – Women's scratch race

 The women's scratch race at the UEC European Track Championships was first competed in 2014 in Guadeloupe, France.

 The scratch race consists of a single race over a certain length.
 The winner is the first to cross the line, taking into cyclists who have lapped the peloton.

+One of the less controllable events on the track, the first eleven editions of the event up to 2024 produced eleven different gold medalists.
+Martina Fidanza was the first cyclist to win a second title.
+Kirsten Wild of the Netherlands has the unique distinction of winning a medal of each colour.